ghassen1997/Standalone-4-Port-Ethernet-Board/README.md

 ![Block Diagram](https://github.com/ghassen1997/Standalone-4-Port-Ethernet-Board/blob/main/Assets/Block%20Diagram.PNG)

 > [!NOTE]
-> he full schematic is part of confidential information owned by the customer.
+> the full schematic is part of confidential information owned by the customer.
 Therefore, it cannot be shared as it pertains to their exclusive project.

  # LAYOUT IMPLEMENTATION :